 Popular Summer Day Camps for Westchester Kids

 Looking for a lower-priced option this year?
-Check out our guide to Affordable Summer Camps.
-For even more options, check out our Camp Directory, which is full of information for camps of all kinds in and around Westchester.
-Plus, our Summer Camp Guide offers lots of great choices for kids of various ages and interests.
+Check out our guide to affordable summer camps.
+For even more options, check out our camp directory, which is full of information on camps of all kinds in and around Westchester.
+Plus, our summer camp guide offers plenty of great choices for kids of various ages and interests.

 Beth El Day Camp's varied activities include cooking, gardening, art, science, sports, swimming, and special events, all in a Jewish environment.

-Kids can tick all the traditional summer camp boxes at this Armonk camp, which is situated on 18 acres, including swimming, sports, arts and crafts and a lake for canoeing—plus a whole lot more, from an “aerial playground” (think ropes courses) to an archery range.
+Kids can tick all the traditional summer camp boxes at this Armonk camp, which is situated on 18 acres and features swimming, sports, arts and crafts, and a lake for canoeing—plus a whole lot more, from an “aerial playground” (think ropes courses) to an archery range.
 Lunch is made on-site every day, and kids can attend anywhere from four to all eight weeks.

-Famous for being Westchester’s first day camp (it has been around since 1929), Camp Hillard is set on 20 acres and offers a comprehensive camping program with everything from swim instruction (there are seven pools) to performing arts to a variety of special events, like roasting s’mores and hosting talent shows.
+Famous for being Westchester’s first day camp (it has been around since 1929), Camp Hillard is set on 20 acres and offers a comprehensive camping program with everything from swim instruction—there are seven pools—to performing arts and a variety of special events, like roasting s’mores and hosting talent shows.

-In a mountainside setting with 25 acres and a spring-fed lake, Deer Mountain Day Camp offers both outdoor and indoor activities for campers.
+Deer Mountain Day Camp offers outdoor and indoor activities for campers in a mountainside setting.